 Otherwise, if you have a very dull wedge, you’ll probably have to make a cut in the wood and only then will you be able to use the wedge.
 The duller, rounder, and thicker the edge, the bigger and deeper a cut you’ll have to make – or expend way more effort on the (dangerous for your fingers and hand) balancing act of holding the wedge in place while you whack away with your hammer.
 It’s not fun – believe me.
 A simple, fine metal file is good enough to shape and sharpen your wedge to a good level.
 Take the 5 or 10 extra minutes to prepare your wedge if it’s dull – it’ll make your splitting session much less of a chore.

 How many splitting wedges do I need?

-Actually, though, I’d recommend getting three wedges – two traditional ones and a diamond splitting wedge or wood grenade.
-Then you’re covered for most situations – long logs, “good” wood, knotty wood, rounds of wood for firewood and so on.
+I’d recommend getting three wedges – two traditional ones and a diamond splitting wedge or wood grenade.
+Then you’re covered for most situations – long logs, “good” wood, knotty wood, rounds of wood for firewood.

 Both are good choices.
 Some say that traditional splitting wedges give a cleaner split since you’re not driving in a single point, as with a diamond splitting wedge (also known as a wood grenade or diamond splitter).
 Still, for most people, this is not important.
 Diamond splitting wedges are nice because you don’t have to line the edge up straight since they don’t have one.

 Simply stick the point into the wood and drive it in to split.
 On the other hand, traditional wood splitting wedges usually stick better with just one or two whacks – diamond splitting wedges can roll out if they do not drive deep enough into the wood, which means you’ll have to hold it in place a bit more (risky if you’re not careful with your hammer or striking tool).